The Adventures of Bunny

 Author Statement

-During that time, I was also connected to a research library system that circulated books across Afghanistan.
-Through this collaboration, I was asked to write a book about music — something that could travel throughout the country, to rural communities and reading circles.
+While living and working in Kabul, I was connected to a research library system that circulated books to communities across Afghanistan and provinces far beyond the capital.
+Through this collaboration, I was asked to write a book about music.
+Something that would travel.